Helping You Turn Internet Randos into Subscribers Addicted to Throwing Fistfuls of Cash at you on Repeat

 4. This or that…

-Make subscribers guess what outfit cost more, what subject line got more opens or which meal has less fat.
+Make subscribers guess which outfit cost more, which subject line got more opens or which meal has less fat.

 Put two pictures in your email.
 Link both to a webpage with the answer.
 For added fun create two pages, one the winners and one for the losers.